 The more I travel, the more tips and tricks I search for when packing my luggage, especially with baggage limitations being strictly enforced by airlines.
 Luggage fees keep rising and I’m finding myself packing carry-on only as often as possible.
 So I’ve put together some of my best suitcase packing tips to maximize space in your luggage.

-Best Packing Tips from the Pros
+Best Suitcase Packing Tips

 1. Luggage – Start With a Lightweight, Durable Luggage

 This one is still a hard one for me.
 Narrowing down what is important to pack and what can stay home is really hard for someone who thinks I might pack this just in case.
 It’s also hard for those who pack as much as they can carry with little thought to what they actually need.
-You may have to actually adjust your packing mindset a bit before you start.
-Squash the “Just in Case” thinking before you start packing anything.
+Here are some more suitcase packing tips to help lighten the load.

 Your evening outfits can also be reused or mixed and matched throughout the trip, as you will always be meeting new people and no one is going to notice if you wore something more than once.
 This is a huge packing saver for those of you (like I used to do myself) who pack 7 days worth of clothes with a few “option” outfits just in case.
 You will only end up wearing half of it trust me.

-Lay It All Out on the bed – before you start putting everything in your luggage you should lay it all out before you. it will likely spark something you already packed that you don’t need more of and it may help you realize that you forgot that one all important thing.
+Lay It All Out on the bed – before you start putting everything in your luggage you should lay it all out before you. it will likely spark something you already packed that you don’t need more of and it may help you realize that you forgot that one all-important thing.

 4. Travel-size toiletries are a Must

-Those big bottle of shampoo, conditioner, body lotion and gels are dead weight and you will never need a full bottle of any of it for you vacation.
+Those big bottle of shampoo, conditioner, body lotion and gels are dead weight and you will never need a full bottle of any of it for your vacation.
 So downsize and watch how light your luggage will get.

-7. Rolling your clothes
+Best Suitcase Packing Tips: Rolling your clothes

 Read more: Sugarmat Designer Yoga Mats and Accessories